- Chapter 1 – Gnarled Root Dungeon

 1.2 The Hero’s Cave

 Link will be shown waking up in a snow-covered field alongside Impa, who will admit her true identity as the nurse of Hyrule’s Princess Zelda.
 She informs Link that, because Zelda felt a dark presence growing around Din, she was instructed to bring the Oracle back safely to Hyrule.
-Because Impa feels that Link and Din were fated to meet, she will request that he seek help from the Maku Tree in Horon Village after informing him of Onox’s evil doings.
+Because Impa feels that Link and Din were fated to meet, she will request that Link seeks the help of the Maku Tree in Horon Village after informing him of Onox’s evil doings.
 When Impa is done talking, head down one screen into Horon Village.

 The house on the right will only be open when playing Oracle of Seasons on a Gameboy Advance system.
 This special shop will offer rare items all sold for 100 rupees a piece.
 On the shelf will be a Gasha Seed and two Magical Rings.
 The ring in the middle appraises as the GBA Nature Ring, which is merely a collector’s item and adds no special abilities for Link.
 The ring on the right will appraise as a random ring of those that can be obtained randomly.
 Unlike a regular shop, you can only purchase the items here once as they will not reappear once you re-enter.
-As for appraising rings, we’ll explain more about that in just a moment.
+As for appraising rings, that will be further explained in just a moment.

 The Hero’s Cave is relatively short, simple, and only consists of a few rooms with very easy puzzles.
 In the first room, you will encounter another new enemy known as a Keese, four of them to be exact.
 For now, simply avoid them and continue right one screen.

 This room is filled with many enemies called Gels.
 Gels will bounce towards Link and attempt to latch onto him, making him slower while moving around.
 While they do no damage, their abilities can prove fatal in a space where other enemies are attempting to damage Link.
 Walk to the far right side of this room, avoiding the Gels, and step on the switch.
-A hidden chest will appear on the square pattern on the floor.
-Open it to recieve a Small Key, then leave this room the way you came.
+A treasure chest will appear on the square pattern on the floor.
+Open it to receive a small key, then leave this room the way you came.

 You will have to navigate the narrow path once more to exit this room.
 This time, once you reach the two blocks, push the left one up and the right one to the right, then continue along.
 You will eventually exit this room down one screen the way you came in.